Ends in

 Written by: Nestor Mayagma Jr.

-Nestor is a web developer and member of the AWS Community Builder.
+Nestor is a cloud engineer and member of the AWS Community Builder.
 He continuously strives to expand his knowledge and expertise in AWS to foster personal and professional growth.
 He also shares his insights with the community through numerous AWS blogs, highlighting his commitment to Cloud Computing technology.
 In his leisure time, he indulges in playing FPS and other online games.

 AWS, Azure, and GCP Certifications are consistently among the top-paying IT certifications in the world, considering that most companies have now shifted to the cloud.
 Earn over $150,000 per year with an AWS, Azure, or GCP certification!